 - A lower university degree in music (Bachelor)

 - A university of applied sciences degree in music

-- A foreign degree or qualification in music that makes you eligible for corresponding higher education in the awarding country
+- A foreign degree or qualification in music that provides eligibility for corresponding higher education studies in the awarding country

-Other exceptions to eligibility
+Exceptions to eligibility

 If you have completed a higher education degree at Sibelius Academy, you cannot apply for the same main subject again, or the same main instrument in the case of Classical Music Performance.

 The languages of tuition in the Church Music programme are Finnish, Swedish, and English.
-You must demonstrate your language proficiency in one of the abovementioned languages by the given deadline.
+You must demonstrate your language proficiency in one of the above-mentioned languages by the given deadline.

 How to apply

 Submit your application in the spring’s first joint application period from 5 to 19 January 2022 by 3 pm EET in the Studyinfo portal.